-Planning Priority 1: Provide housing that accommodates the needs of existing and future residents.
-Planning Priority 2: Deliver greater housing diversity and affordability to meet the changing needs of the community.

-Planning Priority 3: Plan for and manage areas identified for future urban development.
-Planning Priority 4: Provide attractive, healthy and safe places for the whole community.

-Planning Priority 5: Protect the city's heritage.
+Planning Priority 1 Provide housing that accommodates the needs of existing and future residents.
+Planning Priority 2 Deliver greater housing diversity and affordability to meet the changing needs of the community.
+Planning Priority 3 Plan for and manage areas identified for future urban development.
+Planning Priority 4 Provide attractive, healthy and safe places for the whole community.
+Planning Priority 5 Protect the city's heritage.

+pleted -1 - Local 9gy EP Review

+Measures Project is completed through IN621-1 - Local Housing Strategy (Accelerated LEP Review Program).

+Responsible Fairfield City Council

+Timeframe Short term

-PLANNING PRIORITY ACT IONS TIMEFRAME RESPONSIBLE MEASURES Planning Priority 1 Provide housing that accommodates the needs of existing and future residents.
-1.1 Council is preparing a Local Housing Strategy in accordance with the Western City District Plan (Planning Priority W5) which will provide housing supply with access to jobs, services and public transport to meet existing and future demand of the community and having regard to cross boundary housing markets.
+Actions 1.1 Council is preparing a Local Housing Strategy in accordance with the Western City District Plan (Planning Priority W5) which will provide housing supply with access to jobs, services and public transport to meet existing and future demand of the community and having regard to cross boundary housing markets.

+Acti VI

+Planning Priority Planning Priority 1 Provide housing that accommodates the needs of existing and future residents.

+Planning Priority Acti Actions Timeframe Responsible Measures 1.2 Council is investigating the following issues as part of the Local Housing Strategy: secondary dwellings, occupancy rates, demand for car parking, current and potential dwelling supply, impacts on services, site coverage and effects on overland flow and environment.
 Short term Fairfield City Council Project is completed through IN621-1 - Local Housing Strategy (Accelerated LEP Review Program).
-1.2 Council is investigating the following issues as part of the Local Housing Strategy: secondary dwellings, occupancy rates, demand for car parking, current and potential dwelling supply, impacts on services, site coverage and effects on overland flow and environment.
-Short term Fairfield City Council Project is completed through IN621-1 - Local Housing Strategy (Accelerated LEP Review Program).
 1.3 Council will review its LEP and update planning controls to implement the recommendations and directions made in the Local Housing Strategy and reflected in this statement.
-Short term Fairfield City Council Project is completed through IN621- 13 - Fairfield LEP Review (Accelerated LEP Review Program).
-1.4 Council is working with the GSC to deliver Council's medium and long term housing strategy targets in coordination with the Councils within the Western City District, taking into account infrastructure timing and capacity.
-Medium to long term Fairfield City Council Greater Sydney Commission Relevant State Government Agencies Realisation of medium and long term housing targets.
+Short term Fairfield City Council Project is completed through IN621-13 - Fairfield LEP Review (Accelerated LEP Review Program).
+1.4 1.4 Council is working with the GSC to deliver Council's medium and long term housing strategy targets in coordination with the Councils within the Western City District, taking into account infrastructure timing and capacity.
+Medium to long term Fairfield City Council GSC Relevant State Government Agencies Realisation of medium and long term housing targets.